leapp-to/leapp-to.github.io/actorguidelines.md

 **Schemas**: Currently divided into two groups: single value of a basic type, named after that type (i.e  “number”, “string”, “string_list” or “bool”) and composed ones, named after the representative data (i.e “redis”, “osversion” or “process_list”).

-Currently there is no hard rules about naming but some soft conventions are used:
+Convention in general for naming actors, schemas and directories:
 * Use descriptive names;
-* Use snake_case wherever it is necessary;
+* Use snake_case;
 * Do not start a schema name with “type_” since that is implicit;
 * Do not use “actor” in an actor name since that is implicit.

 ## Coding Guidelines

 Currently all existing actors are written using either Python or Bash script.
-When using Python you can also follow general Python guidelines for Leapp projects: https://github.com/leapp-to/guidelines/blob/master/python.md
+When using Python you should also follow general Python guidelines for Leapp projects: https://github.com/leapp-to/guidelines/blob/master/python.md

-Also make sure that new code does not have any lint errors when possible, i.e run pep8, pylint, flake8 on your Python code.
+Also make sure that new code does not have any lint errors when possible, i.e run pep8, pylint, flake8 on your Python code and shellcheck for Bash.
 Automate testing of your code is always a good policy but how to properly implement that for actors is an open question.

 ## Actors Categorization by Tags

-Actors will be categorized according to the phase of the upgrade process each actor belong to.
+Actors can be categorized according to their purpose.
+For example the phase of the upgrade process an actor belongs to or if it is used for containerization or migration purposes.
 This may be a subject to change depending on Channel Data Model implementation details.

-For the moment the phases are defined as :
+For the moment, based on upgrade phases, the following tags are defined:
 * **Pre**
 * **Upgrade**
 * **Post**

 Additional tags: ( tentative)
 * **Info** ( or **Related**) - Denotes the actors, that do not affect upgrade process directly, but provide additional useful information.
 There may be a CLI/GUI option to filter this info out from the report.
+* **Containerization**
+* **Migration**

 This categorization will allow running the scan phase separately by choosing CLI/GUI option.
 Each actor will report a message to log.
 Part of the message will be the actor’s tag.

-## Actors Categorization by Result or Severity
+## Actors Categorization by Result

 The actors will have the following  result statuses, that will be printed in the user report.